bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

--Actions send data from the application to the store, they are also functions that are invoked when passed 'type'.
+-Actions send action types and sometimes data from the application to the store.

 -Reducers change state in response to the actions.
 A store is where the whole state tree of my application lives.